francky-d/annonce-crud-service/README.md

-#How to run the project
+## How to run the project
-Clone the project and being at the root of the project, just run `docker-compose up`
+1. Clone the project
+2. Being at the root of the project, just run `docker-compose up`